-UPDATE: I have adjusted the batch file slightly so that in error messages it provides the name of the file being backed up, in case users want to use it to back up something other than the normal template.
+UPDATE: I have adjusted the batch file slightly so that it provides the name of the file being backed up in error messages, in case users want to use it to back up something other than the normal template.

 Word’s Normal.dotm template is the repository for the default styles that determine the appearance of your Word documents.
 It is also the default location for storing your macros and keyboard shortcuts.
 Occasionally this file becomes corrupted, and then Word happily replaces the damaged file with a fresh new copy so that it can continue to chug along.
 But this means that any customizations you have made will be lost.